l-letts/techzen/README.md

 python run.py
 ```

 Navigate to the Sign Up Page, and try to sign up.
-When complete you should be redirected to the homepage and see this
+When complete you should be redirected to the homepage and see this.

 <img width="285" alt="image" src="https://user-images.githubusercontent.com/53978750/160509762-8f8d0b2d-dcc3-463e-a075-8d7d6454d4f8.png">

 This means the information was added to the database.
 To check this information for yourself, open up the shell from before, ensure you're logged in still, and